Today, estimated that roughly 20% of U.S. adults experience mental illness each year.

 1. Keep an eye out for warning signs

-It may be that one of your own loved ones has yet to receive a diagnosis for a mental health disorder.
+It may be that one of your loved ones has yet to receive a diagnosis for a mental health disorder.

-By keeping a keen eye out for certain warning signs as they arise, you may be able to identify a potential issue and take the first step in getting them the help and support that they will need going forward.
+By keeping a keen eye out for sure warning signs as they arise, you may be able to identify a potential issue and take the first step in getting them the help and support that they will need going forward.

 Although mental health disorders may manifest in a variety of ways, some of the most common warning signs include the following: